ClementTsang/bottom/docs/content/usage/widgets/temperature-graph.md

 # Temperature Graph Widget

-The temperature graph widget provides a time-series graph of sensor temperatures, plotting each sensor as its own line.
+The temperature graph widget provides temperature readings over time.

 ## Features

 Each detected sensor is drawn as its own line.
 The y-axis is in the configured temperature unit (Celsius by default;
 see the `temperature_type` flag).

-By default the y-axis is bounded at 100°C (or the equivalent in the configured unit) and grows automatically if a reading exceeds that.
+By default the y-axis is bounded at 100°C (or the equivalent in the configured unit) and grows automatically.
 An upper bound can also be set explicitly via the [config file](../../configuration/config-file/temperature-graph.md).

 The displayed time range can be adjusted through either the keyboard or mouse.